victoriadrake/victoriadrake.github.io/content/posts/2024-08-27-how-to-create-tech-doc-chatgpt/index.md

 ---

-No need to print out stacks of code when conversational AI can summarize it for you.
-(Photo is Margaret Hamilton, a computer scientist who played a crucial role in developing the software for the Apollo space program at NASA, standing next to a towering stack of printed code that she and her team wrote for the Apollo Guidance Computer.)
+{{< figure src="https://cdn.hashnode.com/res/hashnode/image/upload/v1724610603073/dbed6199-8e9c-4858-b299-a8d84e280156.jpeg" alt="Margaret Hamilton" caption="No need to print out stacks of code when conversational AI can summarize it for you.
+(Photo is Margaret Hamilton, a computer scientist who played a crucial role in developing the software for the Apollo space program at NASA, standing next to a towering stack of printed code that she and her team wrote for the Apollo Guidance Computer.)" >}}

 I've maintained for years that good code isn't that great without good documentation.
 It's a shame that this area is so often overlooked.
 Good docs don't have to be hard to write and often help you organize your thoughts -- which makes the code better as well.